 Alabama National Guard Education Assistance Program (ANGEAP)

 ANGEAP is designed to provide financial assistance to Alabama National Guard members.
 Limited funding is provided by the Alabama Legislature and priority is given to those who apply early.
 ANGEAP applications and additional information regarding this program are available from the National Guard benefits administrator at the National Guard Unit.

-The tuition assistance program provides educational assistance to active duty military members.
-Each branch has specific tuition assistance limits and application procedures.
+The Tuition Assistance (TA) Program is a source of financial aid assistance for active duty military.
+Each branch has specific tuition assistance limits and application procedures

 Apply for tuition assistance: